musicakc/TechKnowledge/README.md

 # TechKnowledge
-A guide for the technical (non-coding) questions commonly asked during software engineering interviews
+A guide for the technical (non-coding) questions commonly asked during software engineering interviews with brief answers to each concept.

 ## OOPS Concepts
 * **Overloading vs Overriding** : Overloading is the concept where 2 methods have the same name but different parameters.
 Overriding is the concept where 2 methods have the same name and the same parameters. (one method would be in parent class and the other in child class)